hcussi/java-lyrics/README.md

 ### Docker Compose

-In order to collect metrics with Prometheus and use Grafana dashboard, use Redis for api rate limit and Mongo DB as storage system; execute the following command:
+In order to collect metrics with Prometheus and use Grafana dashboard, use Redis for api rate limit and Mongo DB as storage system and Zipkin for tracing; execute the following command:

 ```bash
 docker-compose -f docker-compose-lyrics.yml up -d